 Applications for Digital Twins

-- Engineering: During the design phase, engineers can replace the assumptions behind their requirements with real-world data, whether that is directly from sensors on the product or from Virtual Sensors on a Digital Twin.
-This provides more insight into product performance and use, removing ambiguity from design.
+- Engineering: During the design phase, engineers can replace the assumptions behind their requirements with real-world data, whether that is directly from sensors on the product or from virtual sensors on a Digital Twin.
+This information provides more insight into product performance and use, removing ambiguity from design.

 - Service and Maintenance: Uptime is a critical characteristic for product-as-a-service strategies.
 Digital Twins can provide more insight into ongoing and future performance of physical assets, allowing organizations to plan maintenance in order to avoid downtime.